 One of the biggest problems with skincare products, especially for those of us with acne-prone skin and/or oily skin, is that we’re often told to use oil-free products or products that get rid of oil.
 It may seem odd, but this is the exact opposite of what we should be doing!
 Let me explain.

 We use a cleanser that washes away the oil.
-We use a toner that washes away the oil.
-We use a cream that dries the skin out or an oil-free moisturizer.
+Then, a toner that washes away the oil.
+Finally, use a cream that dries the skin out or an oil-free moisturizer.
 All of this removes the oil our skin naturally produces, which causes the skin to produce more oil to make up for it!
 So it causes our skin to be completely imbalanced!

 #4 – USE ESSENTIAL OILS.